 It sounds like it!
 So, back to The Elder Scrolls, you were promoted from within.
 Then what?

 Then, when the time came, I was recommended to 2K Games, which has just reformed from Irrational Games, for an assistant producer position on what was described as a “nautical noir adventure at the height of an alternative reality’s Industrial age.”
-I had loved the movie The Children of the Lost City, which was immediately what had come to mind.
+I loved the movie The Children of the Lost City, which was immediately what had come to mind.
 I had my expectations set high.

 And they were definitely met.
-I was given a lot of trusts, and even more so, headway, by my supervisors.
+I was given a lot of trust, and even more so, headway, by my supervisors.
 The process was almost entirely collaborative and essentially one could say it “took a village” to build the city of Rapture.
 I distinctly recall the team meeting that I believe propelled me into gaming authority: we were discussing how to best capture the tone of the piece.

-What would be the first recognizable piece of music heard.
+What would be the first recognizable piece of music heard?
 Without hesitation I blurted out, “it’s obviously La Mer (The Sea), right?”
 Thus was born the musical motif for which the series has become widely known.
 A few weeks later, in the middle of development, the line producer was reassigned to another project.
 I was asked if I wanted the job.
 That was both exhilarating and equally terrifying.

 I was just a kid, barely out of college.
 Something I learned early on in life from my mentor the late Harold Prince was “never say no to an opportunity when you can help it.”
 So, I said yes.
-And with yes came many entries into the worlds of film, advertising, recorded music and television.
+And with yes came many entries into the worlds of film, advertising, recorded music, and television.